anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 This post was written to help the future IB students of WOSS (other IB schools may also broadly use this guide) guide their way through the mess that is called the International Baccalaureate Diploma Programme.
 This guide will be very long (check the read time at the article header), so if you only want the specific information of a topic you are confused about, check out the **Contents** tab on the right side of the page.

+By Year 2, I'm sure you'll be able to guide yourself through the next generation of mess.
+Use this guide to straighten yourself out for Year 1, and by Year 2 you should be able to manage yourself.
+I won't be writing a Year 2 guide.

 If you have a question that the guide does not answer, you can leave a comment below (you need a GitHub account) or you can DM me on Discord at **@fhdhgngn**.

 ### Who are you?